University of Ottawa: Housing and student facilities

 90 University is a high-rise and is one of ten student residences at the university.

 Although most students live off-campus, the university has eleven student residences: Leblanc Hall, Marchand Hall, Stanton, Thompson Hall, Hyman Soloway, Friel, Henderson, Rideau, 45 Mann, 90 University and Annex.
 The university offers a variety of housing options.
 Four of the seven residences are conventional single and double bedrooms.
 Brooks and Hyman Soloway are 2–4 bedroom apartment-styled residences, while 90 University is a two bedroom suite-styled residence.
 On January 24, 2018, the new Annex residence was officially announced to students in an email newsletter from the school's 'The Gee' news outlet.
 The new residence opened in September 2018; it has 1-5 bedroom units including studio-styled single rooms.
-In September 2010, 26.2 percent of first-year students lived on campus, part of the 8.8 percent of the overall undergraduate population which lived on campus.
+In September 2010, 26.2 per cent of first-year students lived on campus, part of the 8.8 per cent of the overall undergraduate population which lived on campus.
 Data from 2019 indicate nearly 3,000 students living on campus.

 Residents are represented by the Residents' Association of the University of Ottawa (RAUO).
 With a mandate to help improve the quality of life in residences, each building elects a representative to the association.
 The RAUO also provides a political representation on the behalf of the residents.
 Buildings may collect a small fee, known as the floor fund to pay for the group.